OpenBioResearch/medical-imaging-metrics/readme.md

     This Jupyter Notebook provides an interactive visualization tool for DICOM images stored in an Amazon S3 bucket.
 Utilizing ipywidgets for a user-friendly interface, the notebook allows users to select an S3 bucket and view the corresponding DICOM images.
 It’s intended for those wanting a preliminary quick visualization without downloading them locally.

 DICOM Intensity Statistics:
-    This Jupyter Notebook provides an interactive visualization tool for DICOM images stored in an Amazon S3 bucket.
-Utilizing ipywidgets for a user-friendly interface, the notebook allows users to select an S3 bucket and view the corresponding DICOM images.
-It’s intended for those wanting a preliminary quick visualization without downloading them locally.
+    This Python script is designed to calculate intensity statistics (mean, median, and standard deviation) for DICOM images stored in a specified Amazon S3 bucket.
+It reads the pixel data from each DICOM file, computes the statistics, and saves the results to a CSV file.

 ## Installation and Usage